This Sylva Sprouts Seed Lending Library is being updated and more information will be provided at a later date. Thank you for your patience.

 The list of seeds available has been updated as of April, 2014.
-It is constantly changing so if you are looking for something in particular please feel free to contact me at email@example.com.
+It is constantly changing so if you are looking for something, in particular, please feel free to contact me at firstname.lastname@example.org.
 Also, if you are interested in becoming involved with the seed library let me know – we are always in need of volunteers.
 We are also in need of someone interested in teaching classes on any aspect of seed saving!!

 Scroll to bottom for pdf versions of: